 - Access to pre-school and early learning resources

 All members of staff, governors and teaching assistants accept responsibility for ‘socially disadvantaged’ pupils and are committed to meeting their pastoral, social and academic needs within the school environment.
-Ladybridge Primary School is committed to ‘Narrowing the Gap’ between vulnerable pupils and the pupil premium forms a vital part of that process.
+Ladybridge Primary School is committed to ‘diminishing the difference’ between vulnerable pupils and the pupil premium forms a vital part of that process.

 Provision will be made through: